Using Circular Polarisation to Test the Composition and Dynamics of Astrophysical Particle Accelerators: Photon and neutrino signals

 \subsection{High-energy neutrino signature}

 In the previous subsection we argued that a net charge asymmetry in the initial state together with parity violating interactions is at the origin of the final photon polarisation.
-Here we point out that the same conditions also lead to the production of neutrinos, thus leading to a relationship between the flux of neutrinos and the fluxes of polarised and unpolarised photons.
-Observing this relationship would validate the assumption that very high energy cosmic rays originate from hadronic interactions.
+Here we briefly turn our attention towards neutrinos.
+The relationship between neutrino flux and total gamma ray emission is well-known (see e.g. \cite{AlvarezMuniz:2002tn,Gaisser:2016uoy,Halzen2016}): gamma production in CR collisions comes dominantly comes from neutral pions, an the relationship between neutral and charged pion production guarantees such a correlation.
+Here, we show that this also leads to a relationship between the flux of neutrinos and the fluxes of \textit{polarised} photons.

 The origin of this relationship stems in the fact that isospin is a good symmetry in a high energy $pp$ and $p\gamma$ interactions.
 That is, charged and neutral pions are expected to be produced equally frequently.
-Since neutral pions are the dominant source of unpolarised photons and charged pions are the dominant source of neutrinos, one expects the unpolarised photon and neutrino fluxes to be related, as discussed in \cite{Gaisser:2016uoy, AlvarezMuniz:2002tn}.
+Since neutral pions are the dominant source of unpolarised photons and charged pions are the dominant source of neutrinos, one expects the unpolarised photon and neutrino fluxes to be related, as discussed in .
 To demonstrate this explicitly we consider the decay of a pion at rest into a final state that contains a particle $i$ and call $f_i(\Epsilon)$ the distribution function (which is related to the flux $d\phi_i/dE_i$) in terms of quantity $\Epsilon = E+p_z$ in the rest frame of the decaying pion.
 In the lab frame, boosted by $\gamma$, the energy of this particle is:

 The above expression assumes $\beta \sim 1$ because we are interested in highly boosted neutrinos that we can see in IceCube and other similar neutrino detectors.

 Denoting $g_{\pi^0}(\gamma)$ the distribution function of the boosts of the neutral pions, the equation~\eqref{handwavy} can be simplified in terms of the boosts ($\gamma$) and $\Epsilon$ so that the distribution functions for the energies of particles $i$ in the lab frame (i.e. the differential flux (expected to be measured by the observer) reads: